Aarhus-RadOnc-AI/Uncertainty-estimation-for-Head-and-Neck-tumour-Segmentation/README.md

 # Uncertainty estimation for Head and Neck tumour Segmentation with nnUNet
+⚠️ **Attention:** A new version, agnostic to the number of targets and based on nnUNet v2, is currently being updated.
+Expect the update before summer holiday.

 This repository contains code and visualizations for comparing various uncertainty estimation methods applied to the auto-segmentation of head and neck tumors, focusing on both Gross Tumor Volume primary (GTV-T) and Nodes (GTV-N).

 This repository could also work for other cancer sites or tasks, just remember to change the target value of 1 (GTV-T) and 2 (GTV-N) to your own label numbers.